Overview

-If you receive an error telling you that you do not have permissions to create a directory or to write a file to a directory then this is likely an indication that your script is attempting to write to a directory that the user running the build does not own.
+If you receive an error telling you that you do not have permissions to create a directory or to write a file to a directory, this is likely an indication that your script is attempting to write to a directory that you do not own.

-This is a somewhat common pitfall that many users run into when the move into a CI environment.
+This is a somewhat common pitfall that many users run into when moving into a CI environment.

-To confirm which user your build runs as you can run the whoami
+To confirm the user your build runs as has proper permissions, you can run the whoami command within your build process.

 Solution

-- Store things inside of a folder that the user running the build has permissions to.
+- Create a folder that the user running the build has permissions to.

 - Change the ownership of the directory with the